Dragomirc/Cafes-Website/README.md

 # SimpleWebSite
-The is the first website I built as part of an university course TMA
+The is the first website I built.